An excerpt from "Sayings of a Gadfly"

 inspiring message right out of the word of God.

-Gadfly: A message from God?
+Socrates: A message from God?
 What was the message?

 Paul: He talked about an issue that is very important to the